MRC-Epid-it24/intake24/docs/admin/surveys/feedback-schemes.md

 - `Outputs` - List of outputs that are allowed / offered to user.
 Possible outputs are `print`, `download` and `email`.

+- `Physical data inputs` - List of physical data inputs / identifiers, which are required to be collected for feedback calculation

 ## Top foods

 Settings to populate top foods feedback section.
 It controls top foods lists and nutrient composition pie charts.